matthewjhenry/old_website/_posts/2019-02-27-Why-Arctic-Amplification-outreach.md

 ---
 layout: post
-title: "[Editing] [Outreach] What causes the arctic amplification of surface warming?"
+title: "[Outreach] What causes the arctic amplification of surface warming?"
 date: 2019-03-02
 use_math: true
 ---